 The Director of Information Technology Services is further responsible for:

-The Steward may delegate detailed duties to an individual to:
+The Steward may delegate detailed duties in an individual to:

 Any unit maintaining electronic administrative systems, applications, or data is responsible for implementing a level of security consistent with that defined by the Steward and applicable Standards.
 A Custodian is in physical or logical possession of either university records, or information that has been entrusted to the university, and is responsible to implement security controls.
 While Information Technology Services staff members clearly are Custodians, distributed multi-user system administrators are also Custodians.
 Whenever information is maintained only on a personal computer, the User of that computer is necessarily also the Custodian.
 Each type of record storage and processing system must have one or more designated Custodians.
 Custodians are responsible for:

 Every independent computer and communications system administrator shall act to preserve security of shared facilities, and ensure that systems they administer are operated in accordance with all applicable Information Security Standards and Policies.